-In September 2020, government honoured well-known legends Hugh Masekela, Dr Phillip Tabane and Professor Willie stamps - for their roles in the Struggle against apartheid.
+In September 2020, the government honoured well-known legends Hugh Masekela, Dr Phillip Tabane and Professor Willie Keorapetse Kgositsile with postage stamps - for their roles in the Struggle against apartheid.

 This followed a decision taken by Cabinet in 2018, whereby the South African Post Office (SAPO) would honour these three artists, whose words and music have left an imprint on the continent and the world.